tarantool/nginx_upstream_module/README.md

 **context:** *server, location, location if*

-This is constraint for avoiding *large selects*.
-So, It is a maximum of returning tuples per select operation.
-If the client reach this limit, then the client will have an error on its side.
+This is a constraint to avoid *large selects*.
+This is the maximum number of returned tuples per select operation.
+If the client reaches this limit, then the client gets an error on its side.

 [Back to content](#content)